¨A nickel ain’t worth a dime anymore.¨

 - In some less-visited countries, you need to make sure that you have local banknote without tears.
 Vendors and banks sometimes will not accept bills that are not in good condition.
 With each year, there is less circulation of bills in lousy shape.
 Most countries are replacing their paper currency with bills made of plastic that do not tear easily.

-- If you find yourself in some countries without a lot of tourists and are using US dollars, the banknotes need to be crisp.
+- If you find yourself in some countries without a lot of tourists (like Haiti or many sub-Saharan African countries) and are using US dollars, the banknotes need to be crisp.
 It may be difficult to find change for any denomination above a $5 bill.

 - Sometimes countries have old and new currencies.
 Haitian businesses often quoted prices in old gourdes when I was there in 2014.
 Until several years ago, there were eight gourdes to one US dollar.
 Sometime before 2014, the Haitian currency the exchange rate began to ¨float¨.
 In other words, the currency market determines the exchange rate.
 The rate changes daily.
 When I was in Haiti, the rate of exchange was 48 gourdes to one US dollar.
 Therefore, in the shops that quoted prices in old gourdes, I had to pay six times the quoted price for the items (6 times 8 equals 48) in new gourdes.
 (Note: Only new gourdes were in circulation).
 If the price was in old gourdes, I had to multiply the amount by 8 to get the price in US dollars.
 (Haitian merchants usually gladly accept US Dollars).